 Is there a way to convert an existing team to an organization-wide team?

 Global admins can convert an existing team to an organization-wide team by editing it in Teams client.
 Go to the team name, click More options > Edit team.

 Can I create an organization-wide team using a team template?

 Team templates can't be used to create an organization-wide team.
 Work for this feature is currently in progress.

-Watch a video about creating a company-wide team in Microsoft Teams.
+Watch a video about How to create an org-wide team in Microsoft Teams.